 - It is expected that candidates will be able to go through a morning or afternoon session without the need of a toilet break.
 Continual coming and going in an examination room is very disruptive for students during an exam.
-For this reason breaks are only allowed when a letter stating medical need has been received. - At the end of the examination all work must be handed in remember to cross out any rough work that you do not wish to be marked.
-If you have used additional sheets please make sure you have filled in all your details at the top and affix it with a treasury tag in the correct place. - Invigilators will collect your exam paper before you leave the room.
+For this reason, breaks are only allowed when a letter stating medical need has been received. - At the end of the examination all work must be handed in remember to cross out any rough work that you do not wish to be marked.
+If you have used additional sheets, please make sure you have filled in all your details at the top of each sheet - Invigilators will collect your exam paper before you leave the room.
 Absolute silence must be maintained during this time.
-Remember you are still under exam conditions until you have left the room. - Question papers, answer booklets and additional paper must NOT be taken from the exam room.
+Remember you are still under exam conditions until you have left the room.
+We would ask that you leave the corridor quickly and quietly to avoid disturbing other exams that are still in progress. - Question papers, answer booklets and additional paper must NOT be taken from the exam room.
 Remain seated in silence until you are told you can leave the examination room.
-When you leave the room please remain quiet and show consideration to other candidates who may still be working. - If the fire alarm sounds during an examination, the invigilator in charge will tell you what to do.
+When you leave the room, please remain quiet and show consideration to other candidates who may still be working. - If the fire alarm sounds during an examination, the invigilator in charge will tell you what to do.
 See the attached Fire Evacuation Procedures for Examination Candidates.
 Remember, do not panic.
 On return to the exam room do not start writing until the invigilator tells you to do so.
 You will be allowed the full time for the examination and a report will be sent to the examination board detailing the incident.